untitledpng/environment-switcher/README.md

 ## 💡 Tips

 - Use `switch` without arguments to quickly check your current environment
+- Use `switch save` after making changes to persist them to the current environment
 - The `.switchrc` file should be committed to version control
 - Environment-specific files (`.env.local`, etc.) should be in `.gitignore`
 - Base files (`.env`) should also be in `.gitignore` if they contain sensitive data